victor-qin/victor-qin.github.io/zreading.md

 When you can build anything it's not how you build; it's what you build that counts.

 ​
+**Starship Troopers by Robert A Heinlein**

+Not the movie, the book.
+What's our obligation to society?

+"But this universe consists of paired dualities.
+What is the converse of authority?
+Mr. Rico."
+"Responsibility, sir."

 **The Last Question and Profession by Isaac Asimov**